Clutter-Freeing Yourself from the Chaos

 By Just Loves Books, published July 25, 2005

 Christy Best, Professional Organizer and author of “Clutter-Depression Connection” believes that “possessions, like fat, insulate us from the outside world, building a wall of junk which we can hide behind.
 Our clutter becomes an insular mechanism for shielding ourselves from pain.”
 Mike Nelson, founder of Clutterless Recovery Groups believes that “clutter is more than a problem with our physical environment.”
 He further states that “clutter is about our emotions and psychology, not just organizing skills” and “changing our outside without changing our inside is a waste of time.”
 Clearing the clutter from our homes and offices is not a one-time event, but a daily practice.
+There are simple things you can do in order to declutter your office though.
+For example, you could use a cabling sleeve from Printasleeve.com in order to avoid computer cables creating a mess around your work station.
 Professional organizers, however, do offer some suggestions:

 Tens Ways to Free Yourself from Clutter